11 Predictive modelling and machine learning

 (Click here to go to the solution.)

-9.7 Deploying models
+11.7 Deploying models

 The process of making a prediction model available to other users or systems, for instance by running them on a server, is known as deployment.
-In addition to the need for continuous model evaluation, mentioned in Section 9.3.6, you will also need to check that your R code works as intended in the environment in which you deploy your model.
+In addition to the need for continuous model evaluation, mentioned in Section 11.3.6, you will also need to check that your R code works as intended in the environment you deploy your model.
 For instance, if you developed your model using R 4.1 and then run it on a server running R 3.6 with out-of-date versions of the packages you used, there is a risk that some of the functions that you use behave differently from what you expected.
 Maybe something that should be a factor variable becomes a character variable, which breaks that part of your code where you use levels.
 A lot of the time, small changes are enough to make the code work in the new environment (add a line that converts the variable to a factor), but sometimes large changes can be needed.
 Likewise, you must check that the model still works after the software is updated on the server.

-9.7.1 Creating APIs with plumber
+11.7.1 Creating APIs with plumber

 We’ll illustrate how this works with a simple example.
 First, let’s install plumber: